East Africa Grant Partners

 The photo above shows evidence of success: the husband now works with his wife on their farm, no longer having to work in town to supplement the meager income from poor agricultural returns.
 Their newly fertile land has made them self-sustaining: feeding the family, nurturing healthy and productive animals, and providing additional income through the sale of wood and vegetables.
 Note: In the background on the left you can see BIOGI’s first installation of a composting toilet.
 The composted material is in their tree forest.

-In this 5th partnership year, Pangea supports the ongoing expansion of the BIOGI program with a General Operating grant.
-Grant Award: $7,500 See BIOGI website
+In this 6th partnership year, Pangea continues its support of the ongoing expansion of the BIOGI program with a General Operating grant.
+Grant Award: $8,000 See BIOGI website

 Pangea began its partnership with this dynamic organization in 2014, providing support to help expand Dandelion’s community work with a multi-faceted program to address the cultural and logistical impediments to girls education.
 In this central region near Nakuru, girls typically undergo FGM in the 7th grade and drop out of school to be married.

 The program, called”Girls for Leaders,” began with a class of 7th graders of 25 girls that were formed into a cohesive “club” for peer support.
-Their parents were engaged in problem-solving to identify the factors that interfere with continuing education (and were encouraged to speak to other parents about the issues); women dedicated to ending FGM – former “cutters” – became mentors; the girls were taught about reproductive health and the life-long dangers of FGM; they came to the Dandelion center for tutoring in study groups and access to the internet and reading materials; they were taught about public-speaking and leadership skills.
+Their parents attended a day’s workshop to identify the factors that interfere with continuing education.
+They committed to speaking to other parents about the issues.
+Women dedicated to ending FGM – former “cutters” – became mentors; the girls were taught about reproductive health and the life-long dangers of FGM; they came to the Dandelion center for tutoring in study groups and access to the internet and reading materials; they were taught about public-speaking and leadership skills.
 These were girls who previously never spoke up in a classroom.
 Twenty-four of the 25 Girls for Leaders successfully completed the year.

 In the second year of Pangea’s support, Dandelion brought another group of 7th grade girls into the program.
 The original group increased their leadership training and learned more about public speaking and art performance in order to work with girls from 3 other school affected by FGM.
 Each 8th grade girl had a mentor from a girls high school.
 They not only successfully completed the 8th grade, but passed the national exams and are now performing successfully in regional high school.
 15 young men leaders, following a 1-day workshop, became advocates for girls’ education.
 Their t-shirts read “Boys for Change, Girls have Rights.”
 This is significant because boys can talk to their male relatives about the realities of women and reproductive health.
 The 2015 Pangea site visitors witnessed these boys performing skits about the dangers of FGM in front of a crowd of over 400 people.
 This was during a celebration to mark the village’s declaration of itself as an “FGM-Free Zone.”